-Over the last 2 years, Sonar Ecology has been using thermal imaging and motion-activated infra-red cameras to supplement the conventional survey and monitoring techniques we often use.
-Dr Wicks is a certified Level 1 Thermographer and is able to undertake thermography assessments and accurately interpret the results using specialist software.
+For the past 6 years Sonar Ecology has been using thermal imaging and motion-activated infra-red cameras to supplement the conventional survey and monitoring techniques we often use.
+Dr Wicks is an ITC certified Level 1 Thermographer and is able to undertake thermography assessments and accurately interpret the results using specialist software.
 Use of thermal imaging has increased our confidence in our assessment work, as we have been able to capture footage of animals in real time rather than inferring activity or habitat use from indirect methods such as acoustic recordings or from field signs alone.
 This has provided evidence of bat roosts, confirmed absence of bat roosts and revealed detailed information about bat flight paths and habitat use across sites.

 The use of thermal imaging is advantageous in specific circumstances, and we can provide advice about when the use of thermal imagery is likely to be beneficial to our clients.
 Uses of the technology include behavioural studies of nocturnal animals, distribution of nocturnal birds and other fauna, and where clear evidence is required by stakeholders via stills or video imagery.